weaveworks/ignite/docs/cli/ignited/ignited_version.md

 ```
       --log-level loglevel      Specify the loglevel for the program (default info)
       --network-plugin plugin   Network plugin to use.
 Available options are: [cni docker-bridge] (default docker-bridge)
+      --runtime runtime         Container runtime to use.
+Available options are: [docker containerd] (default docker)
 ```

 ### SEE ALSO